 So, which file format do you choose?
 Should you pick an MS Word doc or the PDF resume format?

 This article will tell you how to decide which file format to use when saving a resume so that you can be sure that a hiring manager will read it.

 Want to save time and have your resume in PDF ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy.
 Plus, you'll get tips while writing a resume.
 See +20 templates and create your resume here.

-Zety - Resume Builder.
+Generic Word Resume vs Zety's resume in pdf.
 See more templates and create your resume here.

 Resume Formatting - Word or PDF?

 Why is a simple thing like choosing between a PDF resume or a Word resume so important?